At a Glance

 Prototype Testing with UserTesting

-Your prototype can range from a static image to a fully functional test app/site, and it will need to be shared with study participants.
+Your prototype can range from a static image to a fully functional test app/site, and it will need to be shared with study contributors.
 Once your prototype is ready, determine which research methodology will be best for your study.